AxelDolislager/jquery.VATInput/README.md

 # BusinessNumberInput
-Builds a Business Number Input for all EU countries using JQuery & FontAwesome icons!
+jQuery plugin which builds a Business Number Inputs where you are able to select the country VAT Prefix and enter it in the right format using JQuery & FontAwesome icons!

 Preview: https://axeldolislager.github.io/BusinessNumberInput/index.html

 ## Getting Started